 About

-The Architects Foundation is the official philanthropic partner of the American Institute of Architects (AIA).
+The Architects Foundation is the official philanthropic partner of The American Institute of Architects (AIA).

 Our Mission